Second Home Mortgages

 Frequently asked.

-Most lenders require a minimum deposit of 15% to 25% for a second home mortgage.
-The exact amount depends on the lender and your overall financial profile.
-A larger deposit of 25% or more will typically give you access to better interest rates and a wider choice of lenders.
+Most lenders ask for a deposit of 15% to 25% on a second home mortgage.
+The exact figure depends on the lender and your wider financial position.
+Put down 25% or more and you generally get better interest rates and a wider choice of lenders to pick from.

 Talk to a specialist.